kmissoumi/photon-images/demo-webdriverio/appium-web/best-practices/README.md

 > NOTE: Make sure you are in the folder `webdriverio/appium-web/best-practices` when you execute this command

 ## Run Android and iOS tests on Sauce Labs
-You can run your mobile web tests on Sauce Labs US DC with these commands

-    npm run test.saucelabs.ios.us
-    npm run test.saucelabs.android.us

-You can run your mobile web tests on Sauce Labs EU DC with these commands
+You can run your mobile web tests on Sauce Labs with these commands

-    npm run test.saucelabs.ios.us
+    npm run test.saucelabs.ios
-    npm run test.saucelabs.android.us
+    npm run test.saucelabs.android

 It will spin up multiple [emulators](test/configs/wdio.saucelabs.android.conf.js) or [simulators](test/configs/wdio.saucelabs.ios.conf.js).